Holographic entanglement renormalisation for fermionic quantum matter: Entanglement Holography and Fermionic Criticality

-But what does this change in topology in the bulk mean for the boundary theory?
-As we now discuss, this is brought about by the changes in the boundary conditions of the emergent space.
-As mentioned previously under eq.~\ref{mapping}, the quantity \(z\) corresponds to the anomalous dimension of the spectral gap \(g_z\) in the effective field theory: a change in the sign of \(z\) corresponds to a change in the nature of the RG flow from relevance to irrelevance and vice-versa.
+As mentioned previously under eq.~\eqref{mapping}, the quantity \(z\) corresponds to the anomalous dimension of the spectral gap \(g_z\) in the effective field theory: a change in the sign of \(z\) corresponds to a change in the nature of the RG flow from relevance to irrelevance and vice-versa.
 The holographic nature of the RG flow dictates that such a change arises by a variation in some quantity in the parent interacting theory from which the effective field theory of non-interacting Dirac fermions can be thought to have originated.
 Indeed, such a change in the RG relevance has drastic consequences: a relevant spectral distance \(g_z\) implies a gap in the excitations at the fixed point, while an irrelevant \(g_z\) indicates the presence of gapless excitations.
-It can in fact be shown that the presence or absence of a gap in the effective theory at the fixed point determines the topology of the Fermi surface~\cite{anirbanurg1,anirbanurg2}.
-In this way, the sign of the curvature is linked to the topology of the Fermi surface of the underlying interacting theory for the constituent fermions.
-Further, a change in the sign of the curvature corresponds to a topological transition of Fermi surface.
+The presence or absence of a gap in the low-energy excitations determines the topology of the electronic Fermi surface through the change of a topological invariant, the Luttinger volume of the system~\cite{luttinger1960fermi,oshikawa2000topological,seki2017topological,anirbanurg1,anirbanurg2}~(also see eq.~\eqref{LT-violation}).